zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 end
 ```

-## 3. Create a MySQL user
+## 3. Create a MySQL database user

-Like we did for our default home page, let's assign a user to our database.
+Like we did for our Apache site's default home page, let's assign a user to our database.
 That way, we'll have a user that has just enough permissions to modify the system.

-To do so we'll use the `mysql_database_user`, which comes from the `database` cookbook.
+When we created the Apache user, we did so in two separate steps.
+First, we used the `user` resource to create the user.
+Then we specified this user as the `owner` attribute for the home page.
+However, for our database, the `database` cookbook provides the `mysql_database_user` that does everything for us.

 Setting up a user named `myapp_db` might look like this.
 Don't write any code yet &ndash; just follow along.